JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ### Run your cross-platform application on Android

-Run your cross-platform application for Android to make sure it works.
+Run your cross-platform application for Android to make sure it works as before.

 ![Android login application](android-login.png){width=300}